mdsaifullah89/Coffee-Shop-Sales-Dashboard-/README.md

 # Coffee-Shop-Sales-Dashboard-

 Overview of Coffee Shop Sales Dashboard

 ​1.
 Introduction and Objectives:

 The Coffee Shop Sales Dashboard serves as a strategic analytical tool designed to monitor and optimize the performance of a multi-location coffee retail business.
 Its primary objective is to provide a granular view of sales trends, customer behavior, and operational efficiency across three key locations: Astoria, Hell's Kitchen, and Lower Manhattan.
 By visualizing complex datasets, it enables stakeholders to make data-driven decisions regarding inventory, staffing, and marketing.

 ​2.
 Key Performance Indicators (KPIs):

 The dashboard prominently displays four critical metrics that define the health of the business:

-​Total Revenue: The shop generated a significant total revenue of approximately \$698,812.33.
+​ Total Revenue: The shop generated a significant total revenue of approximately \$698,812.33.

  ​Transaction Volume: A total of 149,116 transactions were recorded, reflecting a high customer footfall.

-​Total Quantity Sold: The business moved 214,470 units of products.
+​ Total Quantity Sold: The business moved 214,470 units of products.

  ​Average Transaction Value (ATV): The average spend per customer stands at \$4.69, a vital metric for understanding pricing strategy and upselling effectiveness.

 ​3.
 Store-Wise Performance and Distribution: